oktadev/okta-blog/_source/_posts/2017-10-19-use-openid-connect-to-build-a-simple-node-website.md

   `/oauth2/default` appended.
 This is the OAuth2 endpoint that's used for handling authorization.
 - `client_id/client_secret`: these values are what you wrote down earlier after creating your Okta Application.
-They can be found in your Application settings in Okta.
-- `redirect_uri`: this setting tells Okta where to redirect the user after they've signed in.
-This value should stay the same as it is listed above, as this library will handle that route for you automatically.
+- `appBaseUrl`: the base scheme, host, and port (if not 80/443) of your app, not including any path (e.g. http://localhost:3000, not http://localhost:3000/ )
-- `routes.callback.default_redirect`: this option tells Okta where to redirect a user once they've been signed into your website.
+- `routes.loginCallback.afterCallback`: this option tells Okta where to redirect a user once they've been signed into your website.
 In this case, you'll want to redirect them to the dashboard page.
 - `scope`: the OpenID Connect protocol has a lot of standard scopes that